 Check out my My UPDATED 2017 Skin Care Routine! for a more recent version of my routine.

-As someone who has dealt with acne for years now, I pay very close attention to what I put on my skin.
+For some background on my own skin type, I have acne-prone, mildly sensitive, and overall VERY oily skin.
+As someone who has dealt with acne for years now, I pay very close attention to what I put on my skin and the routine I stick to.
 In the past year my skin has improved immensely and I know it has a lot to do with what I’m putting in my body as well as the products I use on my face.

-Since many of you deal with acne, I wanted to show you what I do with my skin.
+Since many of you deal with oily, acne-prone skin, I wanted to show you how I take care of my skin.
+I will show you specifically what products I use every day and what my routine is.
 None of these products are specifically for the use of clearing up acne (except for the spot treatment), but I just wanted to share what has worked for me.
 Some items you can easily find at any drugstore, and some you can’t.
 So check out my list and daily routine below and hopefully I will help someone dealing with the same struggle I am!

 - Makeup Remover:

 - The Body Shop Camomile Gentle Eye Makeup Remover (link here!) – Even though it says it’s an eye makeup remover, I use it all over my face.
 It’s extremely gentle and gets even the most stubborn makeup off!

 - Liquid African Black Soap (link here!) – This is the absolute best face (and body) wash I have ever used in my life! (and trust me, I’ve tried a ton.)
 It makes your face or body feel squeaky clean without feeling tight and uncomfortable.

 - Aveeno Positively Radiant Brightening Cleanser (in any drugstore) – I really only use this when I want a gentle wash.